-A silence button allows you to temporarily quiet the alarm for 60 seconds after it has been set off or after testing.

-If the alarm does not sound during a test or if the green indicator light is not visible, see your dealer.
-There are no batteries or user serviceable parts inside this unit.
+A mute button will allow you to temporarily quiet the alarm after it has been set off or after testing.
+If the alarm does not sound during a test or if the green indicator light is not visible, check the fuse located behind the detector.
+If there is power to the detector and it does not operate, see your dealer.
+There are no internal batteries or user serviceable parts inside this unit.